vitest-dev/vitest/docs/api/expect.md

 - **Type**: `(time: number, returnValue: any) => Awaitable<void>`

-You can call this assertion to check if a function has successfully returned a value with certain parameters on a specific invokation.
+You can call this assertion to check if a function has successfully returned a value with certain parameters on a certain call.
 Requires a spy function to be passed to `expect`.

 ```ts
 import { expect, test, vi } from 'vitest'